 Published

-• Providing access to plenty of clean, cool water is extremely important during hot weather.
+• Access to plenty of clean, cool water is extremely important during hot weather.
 On average, sheep or goats will drink 1-2 gallons of water per day.
 Lactating animals will drink more.
 A research report from University of Maryland Extension showed that sheep drink 12 times more water when it is dry and the temperature exceeds 100 F.

 • Sheep should not be sheared in extreme heat.
 A thick fleece acts as insulation against temperature changes.
 It has been documented that sheep with a 1-inch fleece tolerated higher temperatures than sheep with less wool.